terilenard/dias-kuksa-firewall-doc/source/cloud.rst

 To follow this page, several things are required:

 * A Bosch IoT Hub subscription.
 If you don't have one a detailed guide on how to obtain one can be found `here <https://dias-kuksa-doc.readthedocs.io/en/latest/contents/cloud.html#bosch-iot-hub-as-hono>`_.
-* A secondary Raspberry Pi, or a Ubuntu Virtual Machine.
+* A Ubuntu Virtual Machine.
 * Docker.
 Instalation guide can be found on `this link <https://docs.docker.com/engine/install/ubuntu/>_`.

 5.2 InfluxDB Setup